oresat/oresat-structure/README.md

 	- [ ] `Cards/Solar/ALTA-FIVE-CELL-THROUGH-SLOT.sldprt`
 - [ ] migrate individual CAD files into Solidworks.
 _(open `Rev 0.5/2u_cubesat_v0_5.stp` and export each part to the appropriate spot in `Rev 0.5 Migrated/`)_
-	- REACTION WHEELS _(These parts should come from the reaction wheels repo.)_
+	- REACTION WHEELS
+	_(These parts should come from the reaction wheels repo.
+They are also going to change at some point, so don't stress too much about mating them to the OreSat assembly.)_
-		- [ ] Add `oresat/reaction-wheels` as a submodule
+		- [ ] Add `oresat/reaction-wheels` as a submodule?
+		_I'm not sure if it's better to add it as a submodule or just have the SW assemblies link outside of the structure repo.
+The submodule is marginally more learning curve for the MME types, but the other way is less self-contained._
-		- [ ] Link to the appropriate parts and/or subassemblies in the oresat assembly
+		- [ ] Link to the appropriate parts and/or subassemblies in the OreSat SolidWorks assembly.
 	- HELICAL CAN _(This will have to be modified, so it's not super necessary to migrate.)_
 		- [ ] 100211587UGM000_B.2
 			- [ ] Identify what part this is.